IOKeeffe/MagnaBall/Readme.md

 #MagnaBall

 MagnaBall is a game concept based on foosball.
 The traditional spinning players are replaced with magnetic nodes that push or pull the puck.
-It is written in JavaScript, using the PhysicsJS library and HTML 5.
+It is written in JavaScript, using the PhysicsJS and EaselJS libraries, and HTML 5.

 #Setup
 On game start, the puck is launched from the top-center of the board with a semi-random vector.